StetHD/tarifa-book/project/index.md

 cordova files without undoing them.
 In a future version of tarifa this won't be the case anymore.

-During the build process, tarifa will copy or link the output of the `www` project folder to `app/www`.
+During the build process, tarifa will copy or link (depending on the OS) the output of the `www` project folder to `app/www`.

 Currently, tarifa just wraps cordova plugins without any extra features.